mvcisback/SSLVC/report/report.md

 reverberation in the room.

 We use the same video with two speakers from last time, to perform multimodal speaker recognition.
-We can calculate the recognition of each speaker using equation 2.
-We, however, did not try to estimate $w's$ from the environment.
-We used values from $1$ to $10$ for $w$’s, where
-$1$ put more focus on the face classifier and 10, more weight on the speech classifier.
+This enables the calculation of the recognition probabilities in equation 2.
+Note however, we did not try to estimate $w's$ from the environment.
+Rather, the values used range from $1$ to $10$ for $w$’s, where $1$ put more focus on the face classifier and 10, more weight on the speech classifier.
 We then evaluate the $P(user)_{k=1}^K$ over all video frames for all 10 values of $w$.
 We can then create a matrix of likelihoods as the one shown below.